 Rodents native to Nashville are normally really scared of humans, and they are smart enough to stay out of sight, and do their best to stay out of mind.
 They have an exceptional sense of smell that will tell them when prospective predators are nearby, so they are generally well out of site before you stroll into a room.
 Because of this, you are unlikely to catch them red handed trashing your stuff.

-The most vital part of a rodent control program is the examination.
+The most vital part of a rat control program is the examination.
 Our Rodent Control team makes certain to do a thorough inspection of your home.
 Our task is to identify how precisely these rats and mice have been gaining access to begin with.
 We check your attic, roof, pipelines, foundation and exterior walls for spaces and openings that your rats could be sneaking through.
 We also make sure to inspect nearby trees, shrubs, and poles that rats and mice could climb to get roof access.
 As soon as we see these risk factors and access points, we have a good idea of where rodents have entered your house and made their nests.

-2. Rat and Rodents Exclusion
+2. Rat Control and Exclusion

 Now that our control team has actually found the hotspots and entry points, we understand exactly how your rats have been getting in and out of your house.
 Before we take any type of extermination action, it’s vital that your rodent control team seals these gaps and openings.
 One of the most successful solutions is to use steel wire mesh.
 This mesh allows important openings like vents to remain open, yet has small enough openings to control wildlife access.
 The mesh we make use of is made out of strong, galvanized steel so rodents can not chew through it.

-3. Rat Extermination and Removal
+3. Pest Extermination and Removal

 Since we’ve ensured that new rats and rodents can not enter, it’s time to proceed to the primary control method.
 There are no techniques that are both reliable and totally humane to manage a rodent control problem, so we employ the use of snap traps to quickly and promptly take care of an interior Rat issue.
 We have actually spent a lot of years refining our trapping and control proficiencies, so we know the best techniques, locations for traps, and the proper bait to employ.
 We follow all state laws in Tennessee when it comes to Rat extermination.